MatheusPaivaa/CurvatureML/README.md

 Additionally, another valuable resource is the [FEI Face Database](https://fei.edu.br/~cet/facedatabase.html), which is highly recommended for further training and evaluation purposes.
 This dataset provides a different set of facial images that can be used to enhance the robustness and generalization of the models.

 ## <div id="algorithms-and-models"></div>Algorithms and Models

+#### Curvature Calculation and Feature Extraction

+Curvatures, both mean and Gaussian, are geometric properties used to characterize the shape and curvature of surfaces, with broad applications in computer graphics and computational geometry.
+The geometric definitions and calculations of both curvatures are provided in the following subsections.

+To efficiently calculate the labels (curvature values) and features, a custom algorithm was implemented in C++ using an `unordered_map` structure.
+This data structure was chosen for its average-case constant time complexity, allowing for fast access and organization of the calculated curvature values.

+#### Algorithm Overview:

+1. **Input Data Structure:**
+   - The algorithm takes 3D mesh data as input, typically stored in a format like `.obj`.
+Each vertex and its corresponding normal vectors are processed to calculate the mean and Gaussian curvatures.

+2. **Curvature Calculation:**
+   - For each vertex in the mesh, the algorithm computes the mean and Gaussian curvatures using discrete differential geometry methods.
+The calculations are based on the local neighborhood of each vertex, considering the angles and areas of the surrounding triangles.

+3. **Storage in `unordered_map`:**
+   - The calculated curvature values (both mean and Gaussian) for each vertex are stored in an `unordered_map`, where the key is the vertex identifier, and the value is a pair of curvature values (mean, Gaussian).
+   - This approach ensures that each vertex's curvature can be accessed in constant time, making the process highly efficient, especially for large meshes.

+4. **Feature Extraction:**
+   - Additional features related to the surface's geometric properties are extracted and also stored in the `unordered_map`.
+These features include the angles between adjacent normal vectors, edge lengths, and triangle areas.
+   - The extracted features, along with the calculated curvatures, form the input dataset for the subsequent machine learning models.

+5. **Performance Optimization:**
+   - The use of `unordered_map` significantly reduces the time complexity of organizing and retrieving the curvature and feature data, allowing for rapid comparisons with the proposed machine learning models.
+This efficiency is critical when dealing with large datasets, as it minimizes computational overhead and speeds up the entire process.

+**References:**

+- CRANE, K. Discrete Differential Geometry - CMU 15-458/858.
+Lecture 16.
+2019.
+Available at: <https://www.youtube.com/watch?v=NlU1m-OfumE>.
+Accessed on: August 17, 2024.
+- CRANE, K. Discrete Differential Geometry - CMU 15-458/858.
+Lecture 17.
+2019.
+Available at: <https://www.youtube.com/watch?v=sokeN5VxBB8>.
+Accessed on: August 17, 2024.

+#### Model Implementation and Testing

+The project involves the implementation and testing of several machine learning models to estimate curvatures based on the extracted features:

+- **Support Vector Regression (SVR):** A regression model that finds the optimal hyperplane for predicting continuous values, effective for high-dimensional data.
+- **Decision Tree:** A non-linear model that makes predictions based on learned decision rules from the data, easy to interpret but prone to overfitting.
+- **Random Forest:** An ensemble method that builds multiple decision trees and merges them to improve prediction accuracy and control overfitting.
+- **Multilayer Perceptron (MLP):** A type of neural network model composed of multiple layers of neurons, capable of capturing complex patterns in the data.

+## <div id="feature-delection"></div>Feature Selection

+In this project, a careful selection of features was made to ensure that the model can accurately capture the geometric properties of the 3D mesh.
+The features chosen for training the model are as follows:

+- **X, Y, Z:** These are the Cartesian coordinates of each vertex in the 3D mesh, representing its position in space.
+- **MeanAdjX, MeanAdjY, MeanAdjZ:** These features represent the mean coordinates of the adjacent vertices for each vertex, providing a measure of the local geometric context.
+- **VertexDegree:** This indicates the number of edges connected to each vertex, giving insight into the complexity of the local mesh topology.
+- **starArea:** The total area of the triangles (or faces) adjacent to each vertex, reflecting the local surface area around the vertex.
+- **NumAdjFaces:** The number of faces (triangles) adjacent to each vertex, which can be used to infer the density of the mesh in that region.
+- **NormalX, NormalY, NormalZ:** These are the components of the normal vector at each vertex, essential for understanding the surface orientation.
+- **MeanNormalX, MeanNormalY, MeanNormalZ:** These features represent the mean normal vectors of the adjacent vertices, offering additional information about the surface's smoothness and curvature.

+#### Importance of Selected Features

+Each of these features plays a critical role in characterizing the geometry of the 3D mesh:

+- **Spatial Position (X, Y, Z):** The basic position of vertices is fundamental to understanding the overall shape and layout of the mesh.
+- **Local Geometry (MeanAdjX, MeanAdjY, MeanAdjZ, VertexDegree, starArea, NumAdjFaces):** These features provide information about the local structure around each vertex, crucial for capturing variations in the surface curvature.
+- **Surface Orientation (NormalX, NormalY, NormalZ, MeanNormalX, MeanNormalY, MeanNormalZ):** The normal vectors and their means are key to understanding the direction and smoothness of the surface at each point, directly influencing the curvature calculations.

 ## <div id="results"></div>Results